WhatsApp Family Groups Are Keeping Indian Families Together — And Driving Some Apart

 Advertisement

 Some chimed in with screenshots of their own parting messages.
-But her own family was bewildered.
+But her family was bewildered.
 An aunt sent a voice note defending the messages shared in the group.
 And another called the group a “safe family space” and said that she didn’t understand Namaah’s “overreaction.”

 In India, family WhatsApp groups have become an extension of families themselves.
 For the first time in their lives, different generations of Indians are finding themselves mashed together in an online chat room, and younger Indians say they’re struggling to figure out what the dynamic for interaction should be.